HoraceLiu1010/Multi-modal-SOH-estimation-framework/README.md

 # EV field data
 EV_feild_data_sample: Operating data from one EV, divided into several files for downloading.

+# Please cite our work before using the data
 For more information, please contact us with: liuhongao@cqu.edu.cn